1. Home

 How does European qualification work?

 'Qualification for Europe' may sound an odd phrase when you already play in Europe.
-It refers to being able to compete in one of the continental club competitions organized by UEFA.
+It refers to being able to compete in one of the continental club competitions organised by UEFA.
 This does not include the European Championship, known as the Euros, which is for national teams.

 Eintracht Frankfurt were given a place in Europa League qualifiers despite finishing seventh because Bayern also won the DFB Cup in 2018/19. - AFP/Getty Images